Vermont

 A notification is required when there is a "security breach," defined under 9 V.S.A.
 2430 as the unauthorized acquisition of electronic data that compromises the security, confidentiality, or integrity of a consumer's personally identifiable information.

-"Personally identifiable information" under Vermont law means a consumer's first name or initial combined with their last name, plus one or more of the following digital data elements:
+"Personally identifiable information" under Vermont law means a consumer's first name or initial combined with their last name, plus one or more of the following data elements:

 - Social Security number